pjdijxhoorn/Milestone-project-3/readme.md

     - A forum or message board to have group disscusions and conversations so that a community can form
     - Password recovery
     - Registration conformation with email
     - On the profile page in the messages. messages send will be seen aswell and will be displayed more like a conversation (like whatsapp).
+    - Recipe explanation can be structured into steps. instead of a text area.

 ## Technologies Used